alissatroiano/Dash/README.md

 ### Existing Features

-In order to properly develop this full-stack application, the following features were included:
+To properly develop this full-stack application, the following features were included:

 - Sign Up - allows users to create an account, by inputting an original username and a password.

-- Log In - Allows users to login to their Dash account, by inputting the correct user and password keys.
+- Login - Allows users to log in to their Dash account, by inputting the correct user and password keys.

 - Create Recipe - Allows **existing** users to share original content with the Dash community, by granting them write access to the database and having them fill out a form.

 - Edit Recipe - Allows users to edit any recipe, by including a functional, 'Edit' button with each recipe.

-- Search - Allows users to search for specific recipes, by providing them with a searchbar that fetches and displays relevant data.
+- Search - Allows users to search for specific recipes, by providing them with a search bar that fetches and displays relevant data.

 ### Features Left to Implement